Jin Shan: Career

 After the founding of the People's Republic of China in 1949, Jin Shan was transferred to the China Youth Art Theatre as the vice president and chief director.
 He has starred in How Steel is Made, Uncle Vanya and other dramas, He also directed Beauty Walk and Princess Wencheng.

 Following the production of How Steel is Made, Jin Shan, who had played the male lead, Pavel, had a romantic affair with director Sun Weishi, an adopted daughter of Premier Zhou Enlai.
 The affair caused a controversy within Communist circles when it became public, since Jin was still married to Zhang Ruifeng at the time.
 Eventually, Jin divorced Zhang, who played Pavel's lover in the play.

 Sun and Jin eventually married on 14 October 1950, at the Beijing Youth Palace.
-Shortly after his marriage to Sun, Jin was sent to the camp of Kim Il-sung to stage a play for Communist soldiers serving in the Korean War.
+Shortly after his marriage to Sun, Jin was sent to the camp of Kim Il Sung to stage a play for Communist soldiers serving in the Korean War.
 While in Kim's camp, Jin was accused of having an affair with one of Kim's female secretaries.
 When Kim discovered the affair he had the secretary shot, and turned Jin over to the commander of the Chinese forces, Peng Dehuai.
 Peng sent Jin back to Beijing with the recommendation that Jin be executed.
 In the end, Jin was briefly imprisoned and expelled from the CCP, but was saved from execution through the intervention of Sun and Zhou.

 Sun and Jin had a daughter, Sun Xiaolan.
 She was one of the twin daughters of actress Duan Mulanxin.
 During the Second Sino-Japanese War, Sun Xiaolan was separated from her mother and, following the founding of People's Republic of China in 1949, she was adopted and raised by Sun Weishi and Jin Shan.

-On 1956, directed the drama film Huanghualing.
+In 1956, directed the drama film Huanghualing.
 In 1958, he directed and adapted the sci-fi film Ballad of the Ming Tombs Reservoir, which was adapted from the play of the same name by Tian Han.
 In 1959, he directed and acted in the revolutionary film Storm.